tecedufurb/ar-quiz-app/README.md

-# AR-quiz
+# AR-Quiz
-:video_game: An augmented reality quiz developed using Unity3D and Vuforia SDK.
+:video_game: An Augmented Reality quiz developed using Unity3D and Vuforia SDK.